mohammed-sarhad-ahmed/pharmacy_system_backend/README.md

 # Auth Router

-All routes in Auth are prefixed with `/auth`.
+All routes in Auth are prefixed with `/auth` for example "/auth/signup".

 ---